When Should I Show Up?

 Is There Somewhere For My Kids?

-During the Sunday School hour (9:45-10:45am) there are classes for every age and a nursery for your little ones so that you can come and be freed to give your attention to God.
+During the Sunday School hour (9 - 10 am) there are classes for every age.
 During the Worship service and sermon, there is a nursery for those 3 years and younger.
 Our kiddos 4 years old and up stay with us in the service as we believe there is something for them learn in the sermon and in your example as a parent desiring to know God more.

 What Should I Expect?

-Expect the same people you see at the local Tolar Rattlers football games, the same people who teach in the schools, the same people that you run into a Myers Quick Stop.
+Expect the same people you see at the local Tolar Rattlers football games, the same people who teach in the schools, the same people that you run into at Meyers Kwik Stop.
 We are simply Tolar, Texas folks.
 The same warm reception you receive from folks in town is the same warm reception you'll receive at Tolar Baptist.

 If you have kiddos under the age of 3, the nursery is right inside the South Door (the covered drive-through) of the main building.
 You'll be asked for your name and your kiddo's name so that we can be certain only you are allowed to pick them up from the nursery.

 Kids from 3 years to 5th grade meet in the Fellowship Hall.
-Most mornings we cook them a small breakfast and they sit around eating while we get to chat with you and you can meet the teachers.
 If your child is in Tolar Schools, the chances are they'll already have friends waiting for them when they get there.
 We separate the kids into 2 age appropriate classes which are taught by at least 2 adults at all times.
 Child safety of the highest concern for us and we'll be with your kiddos until you pick them up after Sunday school from the foyer of the main building.
 (We'll carefully walk them across the street when class is over).

 Youth kids from 6th grade to 12th grade meet down the hall of the Fellowship Hall.
 Follow the sound of the music as the youth band will usually be getting warmed up.
 Youth kids will usually be separated into to smaller groups where there's more opportunity to speak and ask questions.